TomLany/NOAA-Weather-Grabber/readme.md

 * To NOT use the cache, specify `"no"`.
 * To use the cache, but force the cache to be updated each time the page is loaded, specify `"update"`.

-#### `$point_forecast_url` (Optional)
-In the third argument, you can optionally specify a point forecast feed URL to use.
-By default, the script will pull data from [NOAA's Current Weather Condition XML Feeds](http://w1.weather.gov/xml/current_obs/).
-If you specify a point forecast URL here, the script will instead pull the data from this address.
-To find a point forecast URL, first go to [weather.gov](http://www.weather.gov/) and search for the location you want.
-Then, scroll down and find the orange `XML` button.
-Follow the link and copy the URL for this feed into this argument.
-By using this method, you can get weather from locations without four letter airport codes.

 ### Get the Data
 The weather data is returned from the function as an array.
 Use the data most relevant to your project.
 The following are the keys the in the array and a description of the values they contain:

 * `okay` - Tells whether or not the function ran and gathered weather data. "yes" is returned if the function was successful, otherwise "no" is returned.
-* `location` - Reports the weather location.
+* `location` - Reports the weather location using the four-letter city code.
 * `condition` - This gives the current weather condition in words, such as "Sunny".
 * `temp` - The current temperature is displayed in Fahrenheit.
 You may want to include the degree sign (`&deg;` in HTML), and/or an F following the temperature.
-If you'd prefer to use Celsius, you could change `temp_f` to `temp_c` in `weather.php`.
-* `imgCode` - A weather image code, without the file extension, is outputted.
-Weather images from NOAA are included in this package.
-The [2015 NOAA icon set is utilized](http://www.weather.gov/forecast-icons).
-An [older icon set is also available on NOAA's website](http://w1.weather.gov/xml/current_obs/weather.php).
-The images in the `icons-large` folder are 136px x 136px.
-The images in the `icons-large` folder are 86px x 86px.
-The same images are included in both folders.
-Additional copies of some images were made so the image set is backwards compatible with older filenames for the icons.
+* `imgCode` - A weather image code, consisting of day or night, then a "/", then the image name, without the file extension.
+Images that NOAA uses are included in this package in PNG format.
+The same images are included in all three folders.
+The images in the `icons-large` folder are 134px x 134px.
+The images in the `icons-medium` folder are 86px x 86px.
+The images in the `icons-small` folder are 56px x 56px.
-* `feedUpdatedAt` - This indicates the time NOAA's feed says the weather information was updated, in [RFC2822 format](http://www.php.net/manual/en/class.datetime.php#datetime.constants.rfc2822).
+* `feedUpdatedAt` - This indicates the time NOAA's feed says the weather information was updated, in [ISO8601 format](http://www.php.net/manual/en/class.datetime.php).
+The UTC timezone is used.
-* `feedCachedAt` - This indicates the time the weather information was cached on your server, in [RFC2822 format](http://www.php.net/manual/en/class.datetime.php#datetime.constants.rfc2822).
+* `feedCachedAt` - This indicates the time the weather information was cached on your server, in [ISO8601 format](http://www.php.net/manual/en/class.datetime.php).
+The UTC timezone is used.

 An example of how to display this data is included in `sample.php`.